 Although this bread’s preparation time is a little longer than your standard loaf, it is also relatively hands off; the perfect relaxing endeavour for a rainy day to accompany your next Italian feast.

-Makes 3 oblong loaves
+Makes: 3 oblong loaves

 Nutrition per 100g: 339kcal